 To determine fault, the police will look at all of the evidence from the accident scene.
 This includes witness statements, skid marks, and damage to the vehicles.
 The police will also look at any traffic violations that either driver may have committed.

-If both drivers are at fault for the accident, the pure comparative negligence rule is applied.
+If both drivers are at fault for the accident, the “greater percentage of fault” comparative negligence rule is applied.

 Florida is a comparative negligence state, which means if two drivers each played some role in causing an accident, they would be assigned a percentage of the blame.
 As of March 2023, Florida’s legal fault system has shifted from a pure comparative fault model to a “greater percentage of fault” model under HB 837.
 The implementation of this new model means that individuals who are more than 50% responsible for their own harm are prohibited from receiving any compensation for their damages.